way76/terracoin/README.md

 ```

 ### 2.4 Add masternode on the desktop wallet
-1. Open `%appdata%/TerracoinCore/masternode.conf` and a new line to it.
+1. Open `%appdata%/TerracoinCore/masternode.conf` and add a new line to it.
 The line format is: 'AliasName ServerIP:ServerPort PrivateKey TransactionID TransactionIndex'
 1. Open wallet, wait for sync, unlock wallet
 1. Go Masternodes tab (Setting => Options => Wallet => Show Masternode Tab)
 1. Click Start All